cibinsb/LMDB-KV-Store/README.md

 | DELETE      | /admin/keys       | Delete all keys                            |
 | DELETE      | /admin/key/:key   | Delete a specific key                      |

-### Endpoint Details

 #### Retrieve the count of all keys

 - HTTP Method: GET
-- Endpoint: /keys/count
+- Endpoint: /admin/keys/count
 - Description: Retrieves the count of all keys.
-- Authentication: Requires bearer authentication with the "secret-token" header.
+- Authentication: Requires bearer authentication with the `secret-token` header.

 #### Delete all keys

 - HTTP Method: DELETE
-- Endpoint: /keys
+- Endpoint: /admin/keys
 - Description: Deletes all keys.
-- Authentication: Requires bearer authentication with the "secret-token" header.
+- Authentication: Requires bearer authentication with the `secret-token` header.

 #### Delete a specific key

 - HTTP Method: DELETE
-- Endpoint: /key/:key
+- Endpoint: /admin/key/:key
 - Description: Deletes a specific key identified by the provided `:key` parameter.
 - Path Parameters:
   - `:key`: The key to be deleted.